 - An excellent demonstration of gathering information on the requirements of a range of users, and using this information to develop new statistics, shape outputs or influence policy;

 - Excellent or innovative communication of results in a way or ways that are clear, helpful and accessible to a wide array of users;

 - Innovative statistical development including but not restricted to the use of existing administrative data (either public or private) to respond to unmet needs, to replace more expensive processes, or to improve statistical accuracy.

 - Examples of innovative use of data in support of public policy.
 We would therefore welcome nominations from those involved in public policy development, implementation and monitoring, as well as other users of statistics and the wider public.

 Subsidiary criteria: credit will also be given for: value for money or efficiency savings; for work that goes beyond normal expectations or results from outstanding individual effort; or for overcoming obstacles such as political sensitivity, barriers to collaboration or severe timing constraints.

-A list of the winners for all three Statistical Excellence Awards, along with full citations from the judges, is available to download (PDF).
+A list of the winners for all four Statistical Excellence Awards, along with full citations from the judges, is available to download (PDF).